minanoot55/telegram_secert_proxy_links/README.md

 because this address report very fast and they get blocked within hours. with this mechanisms it is very hard for government to find this address, and in most cases scene impossible to find all this proxies.

-**why not wait for TON proxy?** this mechanism is very simple for telegram to implement, what i have described in here is just an **effective technique, not a whole new technology**, it is just big improvement.
+**why not wait for TON proxy?** this mechanism is very simple for telegram to implement, what i have described in here is just an _**effective technique, not a whole new technology, it is just big improvement that lower the ratio of blocking proxy links significantly, and make this proxies much more effective.**_